 My current research is focused on two areas:

-2) the application of narrative theory to video games (research articles)
+2) the application of narrative theory to works of literature and other media (research articles)

 “Melvin Vaniman—Aerial Pioneer.”
 American History (April 2006): 20-22, 72.